bitwarden/helm-charts/charts/self-host/README.md

 ### Install Helm Chart

-1. Run `helm upgrade bitwarden bitwarden/self-host --install --devel --namespace bitwarden --values my-values.yaml`.
+1. Run `helm upgrade bitwarden bitwarden/self-host --install --namespace bitwarden --values my-values.yaml`.
     - This installs/upgrades a release named `bitwarden`, in the namespace `bitwarden`, using values from `my-values.yaml`.
     - This may take over a minute to fully come up (some of the services might register as failed in the meantime)
     - You can see help information for the `helm install` command by running `helm install --help`.